DiscipleD/blog/README.md

 Disciple.Ding blog
 ====

-The source code for my blog, [http://discipled.daoapp.io](http://discipled.daoapp.io)
+The source code for my blog, [http://discipled.me](http://discipled.me)

 I'm constantly rewriting / refactoring this silly little blog using the latest and buzziest tech, so that I can stay up to date on these libraries and frameworks.
 Current buzzwords:

 * main tech
-    - vue & vue-router & vuex v2.0
+    - vue 2 & vue-router & vuex
     - ES2015
     - scss
-    - Koa 2(async functions)
+    - Koa 2
     - GraphQL
 * style & template
     - bootstrap v4